Why Hong Kong?

 Home to Renowned Organisations and Skilled Talent

-Super-connector Bridging Mainland China and the Global Markets
+Super-connector Bridging the Chinese Mainland and the Global Markets

-Leveraging its advantageous geographic and economic position, Hong Kong actively engages in high-level exchanges and cooperation with the Mainland, including through the Greater Bay Area Mediation Platform, which promotes the broader use of mediation in the region and reinforces Hong Kong’s status as a bridge between Mainland China and the world.
+Leveraging its advantageous geographic and economic position, Hong Kong actively engages in high-level exchanges and cooperation with the Chinese Mainland, including through the Greater Bay Area Mediation Platform, which promotes the broader use of mediation in the region and reinforces Hong Kong’s status as a bridge between the Chinese Mainland and the world.

 Strong Government Support